snehascaria/basic-calculator-using-c/README.md

 Control Flow: The switch statement evaluates the operator and directs the flow to the appropriate case where the calculation occurs.
 Result Display: After performing the calculation, the result is printed, and the program may prompt the user to perform another calculation or exit.

-HOW TO COMPILE ND RUN THE PPROGRAM
+HOW TO COMPILE AND RUN THE PPROGRAM
 Instal C Compiler.
-Open the terminal, by typing 'nano filename.c' you are able to type in the code.
-Clone the code and save the code using filename.c (any filename can be given; Eg: arthmetic.c).
-Save your code by pressing CRTL X and Y. Compile it by typing gcc filename.c (Eg: gcc arthmetic.c)
+Open the terminal.
+Navigate to your directory in Unbuntu, by typing 'nano filename.c' you are able to type in the code (any filename can be given; Eg: arthmetic.c).
+Clone the code and Save the code by pressing CRTL X and Y. Compile it by using gcc.

+Commands:
+• mkdir directoryname (any directory name)
+• cd dir-name (to access the directory)
+• nano filename.c (to open a file to save the code)

+Compiling commands:
+• gcc filename.c
+• ./a.out